OSDVF/deshader/README.md

 Deshader intercepts OpenGL calls and adds instrumentation code to your shaders (so you don't need to write your own visualizations to debug shader execution process anymore).

 [^1]: VSCode derivatives and the standalone Deshader Editor is supported for now.

-You can also:
-# Features
+# (Un)Implemented Features
-- Step through the shader execution (...breakpoints, logging, conditional bps...)
+- [x] Step through the shader execution (...breakpoints, logging, conditional bps...)
-- Arrange shaders in a virtual filesystem (`#include` friendly!)
+- [x] Arrange shaders in a virtual filesystem
-- Track variable values for different output primitives and pixels
-- Incrementally visualise primitive and pixel output (so you can fix that weird vertex!)
+- [x] Support for named strings / `#include` header files
-- Open the integrated editor (VSCode in a separate window or in your browser - at `localhost:8080/index.html` by default)
+- [x] Open the integrated editor (VSCode in a separate window or in your browser - at `localhost:8080/index.html` by default)
+- [ ] Track variable values for different output primitives and pixels
-- Runs on Linux, Windows and macOS
+- [x] Runs on Linux, Windows and MacOS

 # Goals
 - Compatibility between OpenGL vendor implementations (ICDs)